HamStudy/examtools-docs/content/docs/cve/printedExamCreation.md

 These supplemental resources are for use with generated exams

 * ***Bubble forms*** for GradeCam (camera-based) scanning - these are blank fill-in-the-bubble forms to be used by candidates to answer questions on exams to be graded using GradeCam software
 * ***Figures*** which go with exams - These are the labeled figures to be provided to candidates taking generated exams.
-The figures are not printed in the exam booklet
+Update: The figures are now printed in the exam booklet.
 ![Supplemental Resources](../images/supplementalResources.png)